northeastern-rc/rc-public-documentation/docs/source/using-discovery/transferringdata.rst

 Using SSHFS
 ++++++++++++
-If you want to use ``sshfs``, you will need to use this command with the dedicated transfer node ``xfer.discovery.neu.edu``.
+If you want to use ``sshfs``, you will need to use it with the dedicated transfer node ``xfer.discovery.neu.edu``.
 It will not work on the login or compute nodes.

 Use this syntax to perform file transfers with ``sshfs``::